-‘Tis the season to treat yo’self and yo pup.
-We know there are a million things left to do, gifts to buy, and parties to prep for, but these no-bake dog-friendly Carob Holiday Bark treats are easy to make and fun to share.
+‘Tis the season to treat yo’self and your pup.
+We know there are a million things left to do, gifts to buy, and parties to prep for, but this no-bake, dog-friendly carob holiday bark is easy to make and fun to share.

 And FYI, while looks can be deceiving, this recipe does not include chocolate.
-It includes carob.
+Instead, it features carob!

 Quick carob knowledge bomb drop: Similar to chocolate chips, carob chips are also derived from seedpods.
 Specifically, carob chips are made from the roasted and crushed seedpods that grow on the carob tree, Ceratonia siliqua.
 Carob is a great chocolate substitute (for humans and pets alike).
 It does not contain caffeine or theobromine—the chemical that makes chocolate deadly for dogs.
 Carob also contains a good amount of fiber, as well as vitamins A, B, and D as well as calcium, magnesium, iron, potassium, and protein.

 Dog-Friendly Holiday Bark: